General Terms And Conditions

 14.5.
 Third Party Data Sources.
 Rupert is not responsible for the accuracy of, or liable for the inaccuracy of, any third-party sources of data utilized in connection with the Service.

 15.2.
-By Client.
-Client shall defend and indemnify Rupert from any damages awarded against Rupert by a court of competent jurisdiction, or paid in settlement, in connection with a third-party claim, suit or proceeding that (i) Client’s use of the Service in violation of these Terms; or (ii) Rupert’s use of Client Data, as permitted under these Terms, infringes or violates the third party’s intellectual property or other rights.
+By Customer.
+Customer shall defend and indemnify Rupert from any damages awarded against Rupert by a court of competent jurisdiction, or paid in settlement, in connection with a third-party claim, suit or proceeding that (i) Customer's use of the Service in violation of these Terms; or (ii) Rupert’s use of Customer Data, as permitted under these Terms, infringes or violates the third party’s intellectual property or other rights.

 15.3.
 General.
 The defense and indemnification obligations of a party under this section are subject to: (i) the indemnifying party being given prompt written notice of the claim; (ii) the indemnifying party being given immediate and complete control over the defense (and settlement) of the claim; and (iii) the indemnified party providing cooperation and assistance, at the indemnifying party’s expense, in the defense or settlement of the claim and not taking any action that prejudices the indemnifying party's defense of, or response to, the claim.